Adding your Contacts

 Only comma-separated value (.CSV) formatted files can be uploaded to the platform.
 Make sure that the uploaded file is a comma-separated value file that allows you to save data in tabular format.
 It is mandatory to have a row of headers on the first row of the file including a 'mobile' type header to facilitate the validation process of the file by the platform.

-Once you have uploaded the CSV file, you are taken to the Field Mapping screen.
-In it, there will be a table with,
+After you upload the CSV file, the platform takes you to the Field Mapping screen.
+The Field Mapping screen displays a table with:

 • The column headers of the CSV file under Column Header from File,